hp73/Python-Bank-and-ATM/README.txt

 previousButton: the button that is linked with the previousAccount method
 nextButton: the button that is linked with the nextAccount method
 saveButton: the button that is linked with the saveBank method
+serverButton: the button that is linked with the startServer method
 findAccount: the button that is linked with the findAccount method
 keys: list of keys from a given bank object